Robotic surgery hospital Adyar

 Frequently Asked Questions (FAQs)

-The best exercises for seniors at home include walking, chair exercises, light strength training, balance exercises, and gentle stretching.
-These activities help improve mobility, strength, and confidence without needing a gym.
+The best exercises for seniors at home include walking, chair squats, light strength training, balance exercises like heel to toe walking, and gentle stretching.
+These activities improve mobility, maintain muscle strength, and reduce fall risk without needing special equipment.